 Clinical studies have amply documented that acupuncture improves blood circulation.
 Because of the healing and growth factors in the blood, anything you can do to increase the amount of blood flow to an injured area, the better off it is.
 Acupuncture is especially helpful for healing tendons and ligaments, which have been shown to have 7 percent less blood flow than muscles.

 Chronic stress undermines performance and wreaks havoc on our health.
 Recently, a team of Georgetown University researchers showed that acupuncture provides some resilience against chronic stress.
 In a series of animal studies, they found that acupuncture not only suppressed stress-related hormonal changes, but that the treatment’s effects lasted for four days.
 “Four days is quite long if you think of the effects of drugs, for example,” Dr. Ladan Eshkevari, who led the study, says.
 “Most drugs only last hours, not days.”

 Recent clinical studies show that acupuncture promotes quality sleep, which runners know is critical to running strong, recovering well and preventing illness.
 Unfortunately, the CDC reports that nearly 10 percent of Americans suffer from chronic insomnia.
 The reasons for poor sleep are different for every person, which is why acupuncture is so effective in treating it.
 Acupuncture can address the root causes imbalances that lead to sleep issues.

-At our office, Integrative Acupuncture in Montpelier, we treat runners of all shapes, sizes and skill levels.
+At our office, Integrative Acupuncture in Montpelier and Willeston, we treat runners of all shapes, sizes and skill levels.
 The most common running injuries that we treat are plantar fasciitis, IT band syndrome, piriformis syndrome aka sciatica pain, Achilles tendonitis, patellar tendoinitis, shin splints and tight sore or strained muscles.
 We’ll do our best to be your partner and help get you back to doing the things you love to do!